vibbits/material-liascript/protocols-tess.md

 Given the engagement of the ELIXIR Train the Trainer instructor's community to create a vibrant environment for reciprocal support and exchange of experiences via the ELIXIR Train the Trainer programme, the TeSS content providers are encouraged to  follow best-practice guidance on course and training material development (Via et al., 2020).
 Therefore, we recommend applying the Bloom hierarchy of cognitive skills to formulate the Learning objectives for the courses as well as for training material.
 For more detailed information about our pedagogical model, please browse to the course material of the [ELIXIR Train the Trainer course](https://github.com/TrainTheTrainer/ELIXIR-EXCELERATE-TtT).

-## Protocol 1: Searching for training events in TeSS
+## Scenario 1: Searching for training events in TeSS

             {{0}}
 *********************